open-telemetry/opentelemetry-specification/specification/performance-benchmark.md

 ### Create Spans

-Number of spans which could be created and exported to OTLP exporter in 1 second per logical core and average number over all logical cores, with each span containing 10 attributes, and each attribute containing two 20 characters strings, one as attribute name the other as value.
+Number of spans which could be created and exported via OTLP exporter in 1 second per logical core and average number over all logical cores, with each span containing 10 attributes, and each attribute containing two 20 characters strings, one as attribute name the other as value.